China for $299–Is It Worth It?

 It’s true.
-Flights, hotels, breakfast/lunch, entrance to parks, English-speaking guides, and lots and lots and lots of salesmanship.
+China flights, China hotels, breakfast/lunch, entrance to parks, English-speaking guides, and lots and lots and lots of salesmanship.
 It’s like the time-share model.
-They get you there cheap, and once you sit through the sales pitch, you get to go play.
+They get you to China cheap, and once you sit through the sales pitch, you get to go play.
 The China for $299 deal is no different.

 For us, it was more like $599.
 We were flying from Denver and routed through Vancouver, so we had to pay an additional add-on.
 We could have flown from JFK or LAX and used our mileage points to get domestic tickets, but we flew out on the Wednesday before Thanksgiving…and getting a free flight on that date is impossible.
 So, we paid the extra $300.